tobylockers/decks/README.md

 # **decks**

-> [!NOTE]
-> Usernames and passwords can be found in the 'details.json' file.

 Completed for a practice coursework project for Year 10 Computer Science, **decks** is a simple terminal-based card game for two players including a set of rules, an intergrated scoreboard and user verification.